Savannah Georgia

 HISTORY

 While the Telfair family lived in this little palace, they generously gave to organizations that helped the people of Savannah.
-While the daughters were not blessed with physical beauty, they both were blessed with smarts and the family’s fortitude and personal courage.
+While the daughters were not blessed with physical beauty, they were both blessed with smarts and the family’s fortitude and personal courage.

 And, of course, people enthusiastically got to work.
 “In the 1880s, the entrance hall was opened up to allow public groups to more easily enter what was once a private home.
 The original staircase was removed, as was the original octagonal skylight.
-Pine floors were covered in marble, and a marble staircase was installed at the end of the entrance hall leading to the upstairs bedrooms (also altered) and the new addition.
+Pine floors were covered in marble, and a marble staircase was installed at the end of the entrance hall leading to the upstairs bedrooms (which were also altered) and the new addition.
 The upper part of the entrance hall was originally open in the center with walkways on either side leading into the Telfairs’ bedrooms.”

 “The mansion was remodeled and enlarged with an extension by architect Carl N. Brandt.
 The extension added certain elements to the original plan which was approximately sixty feet, six inches by 64 feet.
 The addition gave an overall dimension of one hundred and sixty-eight in length including a three story addition on the rear of its ‘Trust lot’ that faces Telfair Square.”